Boston-University-Projects/mejia_site/README.md

 ```bash
 $ cd backend
 ```
-2. Create a .env file in the backend folder and add your database url as a environment variable called DATABASE_URL (Please contact the dev team if you would like to use the original database url).
+2. Create a .env file in the backend folder and add your database url as a environment variable called `DATABASE_URL` (Please contact the dev team if you would like to use the original database url).
+   Add your reCaptcha Site key as a variable called `SITE_KEY` in .env
 3. Set up the database for prisma and import the mutual aid data (not necessary if using original database).
 ```bash
 # [Option]